-Bioengineering Graduate Major (MENG, MS, PhD)
+Bioengineering Graduate Major (MEng, MS, PhD)

 Major Code: 3080

 Students enrolled in the MEng and MS degree programs will complete at least 45 graduate credits.
-For students in the MS program, 12 of those credits must be thesis credits (BIOE 503).
-Students enrolled in the PhD program will complete at least 108 graduate credits.
-At least 27 of those credits must be non-blanket course work, and at least 36 must be thesis credits (BIOE 603).
+For students in the thesis-based MS program, 12 of those credits must be thesis credits (BIOE 503).
+For students in the project-based MS program, 6 of those credits must be project credits (BIOE 506).

 All students submit a program of study during their first quarter in the program specifying the elective courses they plan to take to complete their degree requirements.
 Programs of study will be reviewed by a committee of BIOE program faculty to ensure that the program has sufficient breadth and depth in the context of the student’s planned research activities.